 The applicants in this case chose to rely on their consultant.
-The principal applicant claims to have neither signed nor reviewed it.
-It would be contrary to the applicant's duty of candour to permit the applicant to rely now on her failure to review her own application.
-It was her responsibility to ensure her application was truthful and complete-she was negligent in performing this duty.
+The principal applicant acknowledges having signed his application.
+It would be contrary to the applicant's duty of candour to permit the applicant to rely now on his failure to review his own application.
+It was his responsibility to ensure his application was truthful and complete-he was negligent in performing this duty.

-- [43] Furthermore, in order for the applicants to rely on a 'defence' to the finding of misrepresentation, that defence must be grounded either in statute or common law.
+- [44] Furthermore, in order for the applicants to rely on a 'defence' to the finding of misrepresentation, that defence must be grounded either in statute or common law.
 In my view, there is no such defence under the Act: the wording of section 40(1)(a) is broad enough to encompass misrepresentations made by another party, of which the applicant was unaware: Wang, above at paragraphs 55-56.
 Furthermore, in Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, the Court held that the fact that an immigration consultant was to blame for the misrepresentation was no defence.
-As already discussed, the applicants cannot avail themselves of the exception for an innocent mistake. - [44] I additionally do not find that there is any relevant defence under the common law.
+As already discussed, the applicants cannot avail themselves of the exception for an innocent mistake. - [45] I additionally do not find that there is any relevant defence under the common law.
 The applicants were entitled to procedural fairness, but that entitlement was minimal and it was satisfied in this case: the applicants received the Fairness Letter advising them of the officer's concerns about the False Document, and giving them 30 days to respond.
-The applicants' response to the Fairness Letter was a brief email from their new consultant, stating they were duped by their earlier consultant, and asking that they not be punished for his actions. - [45] As demonstrated by the CAIPS notes, the officer considered this response, but found it not credible since the application form clearly stated that language results were attached and that form was signed by the applicants.
-The Court finds that it was reasonably open to the officer to reach this conclusion, faced with no more than the bald assertion by the applicants that they were duped.
-The applicants provided no supporting evidence of their claim to have been innocent in the misrepresentation, and the officer is not required to make further inquiries if the applicants' response to the Fairness Letter was deficient: Pan v Canada (Minister of Citizenship and
+The applicants' response to the Fairness Letter was a brief email from their new consultant, stating they were duped by their earlier consultant, and asking that they not be punished for his actions.